ymolists/website/src/routes/docs/config-docker.md

 **Caution**: The above is important in case your Dockerfile has bugs and prevents Gitpod from starting a workspace.

-On start of the second workspace, the docker build will start and show the output.
+On start of the second workspace, the Docker build will start and show the output.
 If your Dockerfile has issues and the build fails or the resulting workspace does not look like you expected, you can force push changes to your config using your first, still running workspace and simply start a fresh workspace again to try them out.

-We are working on allowing docker builds directly from within workspaces, but until then this approach has been proven to be the most productive.
+We are working on allowing Docker builds directly from within workspaces, but until then this approach has been proven to be the most productive.